Syncano/syncano-js/tutorials/Quickstart.md

 # Making connections

-Connecting to our services is as easy as calling the main object factory:
+Connecting to our services is as easy as instantiating the main object.

 ```
 import Syncano from 'syncano';